A counterexample to the PIA conjecture for minimal log discrepancies: Introduction

 \section{Introduction}

 The minimal log discrepancy is an invariant of singularities in birational geometry.
 The PIA (precise inversion of adjunction) conjecture is a fundamental conjecture on the minimal log discrepancy, as well as the ACC (ascending chain condition) conjecture and the LSC (lower semi-continuity) conjecture.
-In this paper, we always work over an algebraically closed field $k$ of characteristic zero.
+The ACC conjecture and the LSC conjecture are important, as Shokurov showed that the termination of flips conjecture follows from these conjectures (\cite{Sho04}).
+The PIA conjecture is also considered important like the usual inversion of adjunction when applying induction arguments on dimension.
+It also has applications, such as reducing the LSC conjecture to the case where the ambient space has milder singularities (\cite{EM04}*{Theorem 1.2}).